 practical life

-Practical Life exercises offer opportunities for children to practice and learn self-care, care of the environment, and care of others, allowing for fine and gross motor development while building the child’s ability to concentrate.
-Children learn skills related to working outdoors such as gardening, raking, flower arranging, and woodworking, but also learn to use tools like tongs, tweezers, scissors, glue and even kitchen tools among the many other things you might expect to see in any indoor preschool clasroom.
+Practical Life exercises offer opportunities for children to practice and learn self-care, care of the environment, and care of others, allowing for fine and gross motor development that builds the child’s ability to concentrate.
+Children learn skills related to working outdoors such as gardening, raking, flower arranging, and woodworking, but also learn to use tools like tongs, tweezers, scissors, glue, hammers and even kitchen tools among the many other things you might expect to see in any indoor preschool clasroom.

 sensorial

-Montessori sensorial materials are designed to develop the child’s senses, specifically sight, touch, hearing, taste, and smell.
-They are carefully constructed to isolate specific sensory qualities and allow the child to explore and understand them independently.
+Sensorial exercises are designed to develop the child’s senses.
+Each learning opportunity isolates specific sensory qualities and allow the child to explore independently.
 Our outdoor classrooms contain some of the authentic Montessori materials, but also some uniquely hand-crafted materials created by our guides to withstand the elements of the outdoor environment.

 language